rc0r/afl-utils/README.md

 #### afl\_vcrash

-afl\_vcrash verifies that afl-fuzz crash samples lead to crashes in the target binary.
+afl\_vcrash verifies that afl-fuzz crash samples lead to crashes in the target binary and optionally removes these samples automatically.

 Usage: